Are You Utilizing a Security Maturity Model? [White Paper Included]

 Why Use a Security Maturity Model?

-There are different types of security maturity models that can work for your organization, but the key to effectively utilizing a security maturity model is to use them to understand and identify weaknesses in organizational processes.
+There are different types of security maturity models, utilizing similar maturity levels, that can work for your organization.
+The key to effectively utilizing a security maturity model is to use them to understand and identify weaknesses in organizational processes.

 By using a security maturity model, an organization can transform from struggling to manage their information security processes to ensuring that they're fully optimized and functional across the board.